hjonck/sveltekit-cf-lib-test-template/blog/cloudflare-sveltekit-hydration-guide.md

 2. **Test on the actual platform, not just locally**
 3. **Hydration is binary - it works or it doesn't**
 4. **The community needs better tooling**
+5. **Libraries evolve** - What's broken today might be fixed tomorrow (like lucide-svelte!)
+6. **Version tracking is critical** - Always document which versions work

+### Why This Framework Still Matters

+Even though my original nemesis (lucide-svelte) has been fixed:

+1. **Other libraries may still have issues** - The next popular library could break silently
+2. **Regressions happen** - A working library might break in a future update
+3. **New libraries need vetting** - Test before trusting
+4. **The silence is deadly** - No errors means you might ship broken apps

+The fact that lucide-svelte was fixed actually validates the need for this framework - libraries change, and we need to track what works!

 ### Join the Effort